-On this sixth day in Genesis, we also read of the Fall wherein Eve, after listening to a bad angel, prompted Adam to commit his first evil act.
-Likewise on this “sixth day” Mary who listened to a good angel (Gabriel during the annunciation) suggested that Christ does his first glorious act.
+After the sixth day in Genesis, we also read of the Fall wherein Eve, after listening to a bad angel, prompted Adam to commit his first evil act.
+Likewise on this “seventh day,” in Luke’s Gospel, Mary who listened to a good angel (Gabriel during the annunciation) suggested that Christ does his first glorious act.

 So a “new Adam” and a “new Eve” is a way of expressing the Catholic notion that we are saved through regeneration – that we must be born again of “water and spirit”.
 (John 3:1-15) When we look at the genealogy of Jesus in the Gospel of Matthew (Chapter 1), we read he is a new creation for he has no father except God just as Adam was.
 Mary, too is a new creation, for we believe she was born immaculately – that is without the stain of original sin.
 It’s as if she is Eve herself for they were both created fully holy and justified.